Figuring out how to adopt a healthy lifestyle can be tricky. Everyone has got something to say on the matter.

 I’m not trying to downplay the severity of the pandemic, but it’s important to remember that our health is largely within our control.
 There’s a lot we can do to protect ourselves besides wearing a mask and sterilising vigilantly.

 Understanding How to Adopt a Healthy Lifestyle

 Health plays a big role in our overall sense of wellbeing.
 Obviously.
 If you’re not feeling well, you’re not going to feel happy.
-But for a lot of people —especially those dealing with bigger health challenges than the flu, for example— returning to a state of good health can seem almost impossible.
+But for a lot of people, returning to a state of good health can feel almost impossible.

 There are plenty of doable ways you can upgrade your health, starting right now.
 Snacking less, exercising more, etc. However, the bigger issue at play here is your mindset.
 We’ve been conditioned to believe that our health is in our doctor’s hands, rather than our own.